bcbcbcbcbcl/coursera-download-with-selenium/README.md

 ### Other options
 You may set the waiting time for web elements longer if your internet connection is very slow and take longer time to load a website.
 Of course, you can also set it faster if you are having very fast internet connection.
+Recommended minimum waiting time is 5 seconds even you are having very fast internet connection to allow the web page some time to load.
 Turn off headless mode will open up mozilla browser and allow you to see the automation script crawl videos from the website.

 ```
 -t Time for selenium web driver to wait for missing element(s) implicitly          (default: 10)